gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/Move_Motor_LEDs.rst

 .. py:method:: show()

         Show the pixels.
-Must be called for any updates to become visible.
+This must be called for any updates to become visible.

     | Each pixel is addressed by a position (starting from 0).
     | Neopixels are given RGB (red, green, blue) values between 0-255 as a tuple.